syrp-nz/silverstripe-cloudflare-purger/README.md

 # silverstripe-cloudflare-purger
-Simple plugin to automatically purge pages from CloudFlare on save.
+Simple Silverstripe plugin to automatically purge pages from CloudFlare on save.